 We dashed to the foyer to queue for the book signing, as the bar was empty I went for liquid refreshments whilst Stu held our spot.
 Mary was far too efficient (what else did I expect?) and by the time our prosecco was poured, Stu was funnelled through the queue and I had missed my moment.
 Gutted.

 Stu had got both of our books signed and somehow managed to invited Mary & her partner Mel for dinner, to which her reply was “as long as you’re cooking”.
 I had bought Mary a drink at the bar and still wanted to say thank you so quietly slipped behind the desk and gave it to her between signings.
-She appeared surprised (after all of those years working at Harvey Nich's maybe she doesn’t drink Prosecco?!) but delightfully polite.
+She appeared surprised (may she doesn’t drink Prosecco?!) but delightfully polite.

 So Mary, if you or any of your team get to read this please know that ;

 - I spent years in the tough, aggressive corporate world and was inspired by you to become a shop keeper